stefanv129/Navigator-RC-Robot/README.md

 -after movement is tested will start with sensor drivers

 Status Update 19/03/2025:
--polished functions wirtten for clock config, need to check them for bugs too -looking forward to testing the PWM signal
+-polished functions written for clock config, need to check them for bugs too -looking forward to testing the PWM signal
 -it is expected to have a freq of 50 MHz if clock config was correct -GPIO and TIMER config can have bugs too